 Brad W., Vice President of Information Technology at a financial services firm, notes, “The file restoration is very helpful.
 They've improved it over the years to make it a lot more user-friendly and easy to do, which I appreciate.
 So, we use that quite a bit.
 The failover process is quite simple and intuitive.
 Even the configuration and setup are pretty easy to do.”

-Oracle Data Guard is ranked 22nd in Backup and Recovery Software with 6 reviews while Zerto is ranked 3rd in Backup and Recovery Software with 54 reviews.
-Oracle Data Guard is rated 7.6, while Zerto is rated 9.2.
+Oracle Data Guard is ranked 24th in Backup and Recovery Software with 7 reviews while Zerto is ranked 2nd in Backup and Recovery Software with 100 reviews.
+Oracle Data Guard is rated 7.8, while Zerto is rated 9.0.
 The top reviewer of Oracle Data Guard writes "Very stable but difficult to implement and maintain".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
-Oracle Data Guard is most compared with Veeam Backup & Replication, Veritas NetBackup, Commvault Complete Data Protection, CloudEndure Disaster Recovery and Rubrik, whereas Zerto is most compared with VMware SRM, Veeam Backup & Replication, Rubrik, Dell RecoverPoint for Virtual Machines and VMware Cloud Disaster Recovery.
+Oracle Data Guard is most compared with Veeam Backup & Replication, Veritas NetBackup, Commvault Complete Data Protection, Rubrik and CloudEndure Disaster Recovery, whereas Zerto is most compared with VMware SRM, Veeam Backup & Replication, Dell RecoverPoint for Virtual Machines, Rubrik and Veritas NetBackup.
 See our Oracle Data Guard vs. Zerto report.

 See our list of best Backup and Recovery Software vendors.